bytecodealliance/wasmtime/docs/introduction.md

 [Wasmtime][github], a [Bytecode Alliance][BA] project, is used to run [Webassembly][Wasm] (Wasm) programs [without a web browser].
-Typically, an application calls Wasmtime to load and run Wasm modules.
+Typically, an application calls embedded Wasmtime to load and run Wasm modules.
 Or, the Wasmtime command line utility can run standalone Wasm programs.